cchanzl/Lock-Screen/_posts/2020-05-22-iPhone-Lock-Screen.md

 <ol>
   <li>
-    <p> Read from a text file which contains the desired ASCII Art (thanks to online ASCII art generators.
-Links at the end) </p>
+    Read from a text file which contains the desired ASCII Art (thanks to online ASCII art generators.
+Links at the end)
   </li>

   <li>
-    <p> Check the size of the art and position it on the console with the use of vectors </p>
+    Check the size of the art and position it on the console with the use of vectors
   </li>

  <li>